ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Execute Query
-Execute a query on the ePO server
+Execute a query on the ePO server.
+McAfee user requires permission to use queries for this function.

  ![screenshot: fn-mcafee-epo-execute-query ](./doc/screenshots/fn-mcafee-epo-execute-query.png)